bazokhan/react-custom-syntax/README.md

 # react-custom-syntax

+> ⚠️ **Warning: This library is in active development and is NOT ready for production use.** This project is subject to breaking changes and may undergo significant modifications.
+Please review the [CHANGELOG.md](./CHANGELOG.md) for the latest updates and breaking changes.
+Use at your own risk.

+📖 **Live Documentation & Interactive Playground:** Explore the full interactive documentation with live examples at [**react-custom-syntax.trugraph.io**](https://react-custom-syntax.trugraph.io/) or [**react-custom-syntax.vercel.app**](https://react-custom-syntax.vercel.app/)

 A lightweight, customizable React syntax editor with rule-based highlighting, prettification, and plugin support.
 Define any custom language syntax using JSON configuration.

 [![npm version](https://img.shields.io/npm/v/react-custom-syntax.svg)](https://www.npmjs.com/package/react-custom-syntax)